 Our guide, How to Get Help with the Cost of Childcare, takes a closer look at how childcare vouchers can help working parents.

-The scheme will be replaced in 2017 with a new tax-free childcare scheme.
+The scheme was replaced in 2017 with a new tax-free childcare scheme.

 When preparing for the arrival of a baby the last thing you want to think about is how you are going to afford basic living expenses.
 Maternity pay can really help with the cost by granting you funds for before and after the birth.